smarekp/NeonAnarchyChummer/README.md

 - Install [Chummer](https://github.com/chummer5a/chummer5a) if you haven't already.
 - Download the latest [Neon Anarchy Dataset](https://github.com/smarekp/NeonAnarchyChummer/releases) release.
 - Drag and drop the `customdata` and `settings` folders into Chummer's install directory.
+- Open Chummer and make sure Neon Anarchy House Rules is enabled under `Tools > Options > Optional Rules`.
+There is no need to change the load order.
+- Restart Chummer and make sure the Neon Anarchy sourcebook is enabled under `Tools > Options > Character Options`.
+- Restart Chummer again and you're ready to go!
 - Use the Neon Anarchy Settings when making a new character.

 ### If you have existing Neon Anarchy characters